whisperrnote/whisperrchat-b82a8ded/MVP_CHECKLIST.md

 - [ ] HTTPS enabled for production domain

 ### 4. Feature Testing
-- [ ] User can sign up with email
+- [ ] User can sign in with wallet
-- [ ] OTP code received and verified
 - [ ] User can create conversation
 - [ ] User can send encrypted message
 - [ ] User can receive and decrypt message